-CCAPS frequency did have a significant main effect independent of feedback condition for both pre to post change and rate of change, with more frequent administrations being associated with better outcomes.
+CCAPS frequency also had a significant main effect independent of feedback condition for both pre to post change and rate of change, with more frequent administrations associated with better outcomes.
 Unlike the other moderators tested, which cannot be changed, frequency of CCAPS administration is something that centers can control.
-This suggests that centers might seriously consider administering the CCAPS at every session for the maximum benefit.
+This suggests that centers should seriously consider administering the CCAPS at every session for the maximum benefit.
 Such suggestion is consistent with Contextual Feedback Intervention Theory’s premise that for feedback to be effective, it must be timely.
 Receiving feedback at every session about how a client is progressing offers information that a therapist can use in an immediate and, hopefully, responsive manner to make decisions about future treatment.

 Interestingly, the finding that the frequency of CCAPS administration was associated with better outcomes, irrespective of feedback conditions, provides indirect evidence for the effectiveness of routine outcome monitoring in general.
 It may be that receiving information about a client’s distress more often throughout treatment, even in the absence of feedback on how they compare to the average client, allows a therapist to more effectively use that information to guide future treatment.
 This effect could be examined further through randomization of clients to different CCAPS frequency conditions within centers.
-It also leads to further research questions beyond just how often it is administered, such as how often clinicians look at the feedback before session and how often they use it in sessions with clients, which may have effect beyond just how frequently it is administered.